Bolton and Leigh Railway: Background

 Bolton was situated on the Manchester, Bolton and Bury Canal and Leigh straddled a major east–west canal route.
 To the west ran the Leeds and Liverpool Canal, and this was connected to the centre of Leigh by the Bridgewater Canal running east.
 The canals provided freight routes to both Liverpool and Manchester.

 The canals of the time were the major freight routes: they were faster and could transport greater loads than the carriers using the turnpike road system.
 However, these canal routes were slow; they became congested, and increasingly more expensive as demand from the rapidly expanding businesses in the area increased.
 The waterways had a virtual monopoly on the transport links which enabled them to charge exorbitant tolls.

-As costs rose, it was no wonder that business leaders and industrialists began to look for another means of transporting their goods and products.
+As costs rose, business leaders and industrialists began to look for another means of transporting their goods and products.
 They looked to the railway to break the canals' monopoly.
 The canal companies recognised this threat to their business early on: for example, the Leeds and Liverpool canal company minutes of 21 September 1822 mention the issue, and the canal businesses started to take steps to protect their interests.

 Rail roads, tramroads and railways had been around for some time, mainly used to transport goods, especially coal to the canal network.
 There was already at least one private railway operating in the area: in 1812 Robert Daglish had constructed a railway to carry coal from Orrell Colliery in Winstanley, near Wigan to the Leeds and Liverpool Canal.
 This railway used "Blenkinsop and Murrays" patent cog and rack steam locomotives to haul the coal wagons.
 A little further north, the Lancaster Canal had been built in two sections, joined in 1797 by a 5 mi tramroad.